Making an API Request¶

 Request Header¶

 You can also add additional fields to a request, such as the fields required by a specified URI or an HTTP method.
-For example, to request for the authentication information, add Content-Type, which specifies the request body type.
+For example, add Content-Type that defines a request body type to request for the authentication information.

 Table 2 lists common request header fields.